 "It was a pleasure, Ma'am."

-Though holding very different ranks in the Space Navy Marines, her husband Kervon and I had managed to survive a brutal four year conflict with the insect-like Kite.
+Her husband Kervon and I had managed to survive a brutal four year conflict with the insect-like Kite, though we had held very different ranks in the Space Navy Marines.

 "Tough and terrible times, Ma'am," I said.
 "I think we all wanted to move on and forget."